diffblue/gitlab/glfm_specification/input/gitlab_flavored_markdown/glfm_official_specification.md

 <!-- BEGIN TESTS -->
 # GitLab Official Specification Markdown

-Currently, only some of the GitLab-specific markdown features are listed in this section.
-We may eventually add all GitLab-specific features currently listed as supported in the [user-facing documentation for GitLab Flavored Markdown](https://docs.gitlab.com/ee/user/markdown.html).
+Note: This specification is a work in progress.
+Only some of the official GLFM extensions are defined.
+We will continue to add any additional ones found in the [user-facing documentation for GitLab Flavored Markdown](https://docs.gitlab.com/ee/user/markdown.html).

 There is currently only this single top-level heading, but the